tigrisdata/tigris-docs/docs/datamodels/using-java.md

 ### Defining Primary Key

 Every collection must have a primary key.
-One or more fields in the Java class can be specified as primary key by using `@TigrisPrimaryKey(1)` annotation.
+One or more fields in the Java class can be specified as primary key by using `@TigrisPrimaryKey` annotation.

-Note: the number represents the order of primary key.
-In below example field `id` is the single primary key field.
+The example below demonstrates how primary key is defined.
+The number in `@TigrisPrimaryKey(1)` represents the order of the field in the primary key.

 ```java
 public class User implements TigrisCollectionType {